SaaS | DesignAI Risk

 Proprietary DataWEAKENED

-Figma holds vast design data from teams but it is not a moat-grade proprietary asset — Google, Canva, and Adobe are training AI on comparable design corpora without Figma's data advantage.
+Figma holds vast design data from enterprise teams, but Claude Design can ingest a company's codebase and design files to extract and apply brand-consistent design systems — partially replicating Figma's proprietary-data advantage.
+Google, Canva, and Anthropic are training AI on comparable design corpora without Figma's data exclusivity.

 Regulatory Lock-InN/A